CaskProtocol/cask-lightpaper/flow-types/subscriptions.md

 * Free trial with configurable length up to 30 days
 * Discounts, both traditional coupon codes and [web3 discounts](https://blog.cask.fi/introducing-automated-discount-triggers-based-on-on-chain-data-for-web3-e4b98c941f07)
 * Secure data collection (metadata only readable by provider and current subscription holder) via SDK (soon via widget)
-* Optional pausability to allow consumer to temporarily suspend their service
+* Optional pause capability to allow consumers to temporarily suspend their service
-* Optional transferability to allow consumer to transfer/sell their subscription via NFT marketplaces
+* Optional transferability to allow consumers to transfer/sell their subscription via NFT marketplaces
-* Optionally set a limit on max number of active users per plan
+* Optional limit on max number of active users per plan (ie, country club membership model)

 There are a number of supporting components that work with the subscription flow: